msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 ![Import fridge tag](/docs/coldchain/images/import_fridge_tag.png)

 This will open a file browsing window, allowing you to select the `.txt` file of the Fridge-tag data.
 Simply click on the file and wait for the import to complete.

-<div class="note">Currently supported devices are Fridge-tags and Q-Tags from Berlinger.</div>

 Here's how the process looks (this is the mac desktop version):